trozware/troznet/_posts/2015-12-12-using-19th-hole-on-the-apple-watch.md

 tags:
   - golf
   - watch
+iphoneappname: 19th Hole Golf Scorer
+iphoneappid: 871686159
+iphoneappdesc: The golf scoring app for everyone, for iPhone and Apple Watch.
 ---

 19th Hole for iPhone and Apple Watch version 3 is now available through the [iTunes App Store][1].